 ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Sig- nificant with Mitigation In- corporated Less Than Significant Impact No Impact construction of replacement housing else- where?
-Response: The Project site is currently developed with the City's Transportation Center and office/warehouse buildings.
-The Project will not displace any persons, or require the construction of replacement housing.
-Therefore, there is no impact on housing.
+Response: The Project site is currently developed with the Citings.
+The Project will not displace any persons, Therefore, there is no impact on housing.
 Sources: City of Commerce 2020 General Plan, adopted January 2008 City of Commerce General Plan Update Final Environmental Impact Report, adopted January 2008 Title 19 - Zoning of the Commerce Municipal Code XV.
-PUBLIC SERVICES - Would the project: a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the con- struction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: i) Fire protection?
+PUBLIC SERVICES - Would the project: a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: i) Fire protection?
 Response: The City of Commerce contracts with the Los Angeles County Fire Department for fire protection and prevention services in the City.
 The existing contract between the City and the county calls for the staffing of the three fire stations within the boundaries of the City.
 The Project is located approximately 1.7 miles from both Fire Station #22 located at 928 South Gerhart Street and Fire Station #17, located at 6031 Rickenbacker Road.
 The average response time is five (5) minutes consistent with the Health & Safety Policy 2.1, which read as follows: The City of Commerce will strive to respond to all in-City emergency incidents within a five-minute or less response time.
 In addition, the Fire Department will approve the Project site plan to ensure it meets applicable fire standards and regulations.
-The Fire Department will review the Project for co tation of all regulations and City policies for dev significant impact on fire services, directly, indire ii) Police protection? ct will have a less than , , , , , , , , , , , , , , , , , , , , Response: Law enforcement services in the City of Comme County Sheriff's Department.
-The Sheriff's Department.
+The Fire Department will review the Project for co tation of all regulations and City policies for dev significant impact on fire services, directly, indire ii) Police protection? elopment proj ects, the Proje Response: Law enforcement services in the City of Comme County Sheriff's Department.
+The Sheriff's Department